MikkelSchubert/big_text/README.md

-Locate text files or uncompressed files, to help archving where the original file-structure should be retained as much as possible.
+Locate big text files and other big files that can be compressed to save disk space.

 By default the program looks for big text files, at least 1GB in size.
 To identify text files, the first N bytes are checked, defaulting to the first 8 kb.
 Alternatively, the compression ratio obtained using deflate on the first N bytes can be used to identify files that can be compressed for a given gain.
 By default, the program will report files with a compressed to uncompressed ratio of 0.75 or less.